 Collision In Korea – Wrestling For Peace in a Land of War

-In 1990, Inoki met with Cuban leader Fidel Castro and later was credited with aiding 41 Japanese citizens held hostage in Iraq under Saddam Hussein’s regime, months before the Persian War broke out in 1991.
+In 1990, Inoki met with Cuban leader Fidel Castro and later was credited with aiding 41 Japanese citizens held hostage in Iraq under Saddam Hussein’s regime months before the Gulf War broke out in 1991.
 But in 1995, Inoki was neck-deep in a swirl of controversy, possibly involving the infamous Yakuza and the embezzlement of funds.

 Sports at the forefront and professional wrestling as its main attraction.